HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 - set it up as a forward-only server
 - list IP addresses of one or two forwarders.
 Remark:
     - you can forward to the IP address of the DNS-server provided in the VirtualBox NAT network.
-    - if you enter an external forwarder (e.g. Google's), be aware that this is not possible on the HOGENT campus.
-In that case, you need to use the HOGENT's own DNS servers.
-You can find these by checking the network settings of your physical system.
+    - if you enter an external forwarder (e.g. Quad9), be aware that this may not always be possible from the HOGENT campus.
+Most of these are firewalled.
+Instead, you need to use the HOGENT's own DNS servers or one of the few forwarders that are allowed (e.g. Google, Cloudflare).
+You should be able to find the IP addresses of HOGENT's DNS servers on your own!
 - disable DNSSEC (which is important if you set up DNS in production, but this is beyond the scope of this course)

 If the service is running, check the following: